What You Must Know Before Buying a Used Porsche Boxster

 The exhaust on the older Boxster is now starting to show up as an issue.
 Cracks in the exhaust manifolds are becoming more common.
 Often the crack is after the collector and in the main pipe ahead of the catalytic converter.
 Replacement of the header section is required.

-For the older Boxster, Porsche does not provide the header parts any more, so aftermarket is the only choice.
-The same is true for the catalytic converter sections, which over time will need to be replaced – often they degrade internally and will fall apart.
-This can lead to a nasty rattle or worse a blocked exhaust.
+For the older Boxster, Porsche does not provide the exhaust header parts any more, so aftermarket replacement is the only choice.
+The same is true for the catalytic converter sections, which over time will need to be replaced to maintain emission standards.
+Often the catalytic converters degrade internally and will fall apart.
+This can lead to a nasty rattle or worse a blocked exhaust – this is to be avoided if at all possible.

 Hello or Good Buy